Our Intention for Maths

 Summative assessments are carried out each term which are age standardised to ensure progress throughout the school.

-The Maths team and HOTL are responsible for evaluating the overall impact of the mathematics curriculum on standards and for ensuring good continuity and progression in mathematics through the school.
+The Maths lead and HOTL are responsible for evaluating the overall impact of the mathematics curriculum on standards and for ensuring good continuity and progression in mathematics through the school.
 They are also responsible for keeping up-to-date with new developments and for ensuring relevant information is disseminated to the whole staff.